-However, this resort is also beloved for the extensive choice of designer shops, including Ralph Lauren, Lacoste and Moncler, its 64 relaxing spas and 10 Michelin Guide restaurants - Albert 1er even holds one of the prestigious stars, founded in 1903 and housing around 19,000 bottles of wine in its cellar.
+However, this resort is also beloved for its extensive choice of designer shops, including Ralph Lauren, Lacoste and Moncler, its 64 relaxing spas and 10 Michelin Guide restaurants - Albert 1er even holds one of the prestigious stars, founded in 1903 and housing around 19,000 bottles of wine in its cellar.
 Stressing about getting a reservation?
 No need!
 Our concierge team will gladly sort it for you.

-Where to stay: Chalet Topaze
+Where to stay: Chalet Charmante

 3. Courchevel, France

 Courchevel, Les Trois Vallées is located in the largest linked ski area in the world.
-It offers access to a fantastic range of beautifully-groomed slopes - 600km of them in fact - but it's the number of Michelin Guide restaurants that earns Courchevel a place in the top three.
+It offers access to a fantastic range of beautifully groomed slopes - 600km of them in fact - but it's the number of Michelin Guide restaurants that earns Courchevel a place in the top three.

 Impressively, Courchevel is also home to Le 1947, a 3-star Michelin restaurant - one of only 135 in the world.
 The establishment serves high-end cuisine with ‘refined French technique and astonishing creativity’.
 Be warned, though: the average price per person is £250.